0 hours 15 mins

 9. Remove from the oven and allow cookies to cool on the baking sheet for 5 minutes, then remove them to cool completely on a rack.
 Enjoy!

 NOTE: I love figs. You’ll see that they make regular appearances in many of my recipes.
-In this recipe, they add the right amount of sweetness and are a nice compliment to the toasted pecans.
-Note, you can use walnuts in this recipe too (I often do!) and they cookies come out great.
+In this jumbo fig, pecan and oatmeal cookie recipe, they add the right amount of sweetness and are a nice compliment to the toasted pecans.
+Note, you can use walnuts in this recipe too (I often do!) and the cookies come out great.

-I do make jumbo cookies with this recipe but feel free to make smaller ones if that is your preference.
-If you are into Jumbo Cookies, check out my Loaded Jumbo Cookie recipe (packed with jumbo chocolate chips, chocolate covered raisins and walnuts).
+While I wrote this recipe for jumbo cookies, feel free to make smaller cookies if that is your preference.
+If you are into Jumbo Cookies, check out my Loaded Jumbo Cookie recipe too (They are packed with jumbo chocolate chips, chocolate covered raisins and walnuts).
 Reading this, I’m starting to think I like “jumbo” things…LOL.